sirebellum/Space-Invaders-DQN/README.md

 # Space-Invaders-DQN
-An implementation of a DQN to play Space Invaders using TensorFlow and Open-AI gym
+An implementation of an Asych DQN to play Space Invaders using TensorFlow, Keras and Open-AI gym

-//Finishing local implementation
+Written in Python2

+### Dependencies
+- Tensorflow
+- Keras
+- Gym
+- numpy
+- Gym-Retro

+### Installation

+Git clone the repository into a directory of your choosing

+### Usage

+- Inside of AsyncDQN.py you may specify the number of agents used in training, and whether or not to render each game
+- As well, parameters such as how many episodes per summary saving/ checkpoint saving may also be altered
+- Inside of the directory , run python AsyncDQN.py through shell or other means.
+- If you have python 3 as default, run python2.

+### Results

+To come, finished implementation, training and hyperparameter tuning has begun

+### Testing

+To come